 Senior Communications Manager

-I joined the national office staff in 2005 after copywriting, editing and website development gigs in marketing, finance, health, sports and music.
+I joined the national office staff after copywriting, editing and website development gigs in marketing, finance, health, sports and music.
 As Editors Canada’s communications manager, I develop national marketing strategies to raise the profile of the editing profession, and for member acquisition and retention.
 I’m also the main voice behind Editors Canada’s national social media presence, tweeting links to the articles you might find interesting and the jokes that will definitely make you groan.
 When I’m not donning the Editors Canada sandwich board, I’m supporting independent, underground music and can be found at concerts in Toronto and abroad.